CBD and medicines: are there any interactions or contraindications?

 CBD's interactions with anticoagulants are not well understood.
 CBD is thought to interact with anticoagulants in a way that can lead to bleeding.

 CBD is said to reduce platelet aggregation and prolong bleeding time.
 Studies are needed to prove this drug interaction.
-If you're on anticoagulant therapy, it's wiser to talk to your doctor about CBD.
+When taking CBD in combination with medication, talking to your doctor is an essential precaution.

 CBD and painkillers